Hawke's Bay A&P show to go ahead, without crowds or rides

 The Hawke's Bay A&P Society on Friday confirmed the show will run in an adapted format to comply with current, and potential future Government Covid-19 restrictions.

-A&P General Manager Sally Jackson said she was confident the Show would still be an "excellent experience" for competitors and associated supporters and partners.
+A&P general manager Sally Jackson said she was confident the show would still be an "excellent experience" for competitors and associated supporters and partners.

-Jackson said the show will still run across its normal three days (21, 22, 23 October) however at this stage it will not be a spectator show.
+Jackson said the show will still run across its normal three days (October21-23) however at this stage it will not be a spectator show.

 "We will still hold all the traditional competitions and displays such as equestrian, dog trials, poultry, some sheep and cattle classes, home industries and fencing and we are working on a plan to enable trade stalls and sponsors to still be involved in exclusive opportunities.